 You should ensure that you describe how your accident occurred at length and have it reflected in your medical records.
 Since these records are usually prepared by healthcare providers, you need to make sure they have the right information.
 Failure to appropriately describe your accident and injury could give the insurer a reason to deny your claim.

 Keep Up with Medical Appointments

 Seeking treatment in a hospital is not enough.
 It is important that you always keep your medical appointments.
-Your employer’s insurance company could be given a reason to deny you your benefits, if you have formed the habit of regularly missing medical appointment.
+Your employer’s insurance company could be given a reason to deny you your benefits if you have formed the habit of regularly missing a medical appointment.

 Give No Recorded Statement To the Insurer